Cool flame: Mechanism

 Most experimental data can be explained by the model which considers cool flame just as a slow chemical reaction where the rate of heat generation is higher than the heat loss.
-This model also explains the oscillatory character of the cool flame: the reaction accelerates as it produces more heat until the heat loss becomes appreciable and temporarily quenches the process.
+This model also explains the oscillatory character of the cool premixed flame: the reaction accelerates as it produces more heat until the heat loss becomes appreciable and temporarily quenches the process.

+Cool diffusion flames

+Unlike a cool premixed flame, a cool diffusion flame (CDF) burns in the presence of an equivalence ratio gradient.
+CDFs were first observed in 2012 in droplet experiments aboard the International Space Station.
+Since then CDFs have been observed in microgravity spherical flames burning droplets and gases and in normal gravity counterflow and stratified flames.

 Applications

 Cool flames may contribute to engine knock – the undesirable, erratic, and noisy combustion of low-octane fuels in internal combustion engines.
-In a normal regime, the conventional flame front travels smoothly in the combustion chamber from the spark plug, compressing the fuel/air mixture ahead.
+In a normal spark-ignition engine, the hot premixed flame front travels smoothly in the combustion chamber from the spark plug, compressing the fuel/air mixture ahead.
 However, the concomitant increase in pressure and temperature may produce a cool flame in the last unburned fuel-air mixture (the so-called end gasses) and participate in the autoignition of the end gasses.

 This sudden, localized heat release generates a shock wave which travels through the combustion chamber, with its sudden pressure rise causing an audible knocking sound.
 Worse, the shock wave disrupts the thermal boundary layer on the piston surface, causing overheating and eventual melting.
 The output power decreases and, unless the throttle (or load) is cut off quickly, the engine can be damaged as described in a few minutes.
 The sensitivity of a fuel to a cool-flame ignition strongly depends on the temperature, pressure and composition.

 The cool flame initiation of the knock process is likely only in highly throttled operating conditions, since cool flames are observed at low pressures.
 Under normal operating conditions, autoignition occurs without being triggered by a cool flame.
 Whereas the temperature and pressure of the combustion are largely determined by the engine, the composition can be controlled by various antiknock additives.
 The latter mainly aim at removing the radicals (such as CH2O* mentioned above) thereby suppressing the major source of the cool flame.